Qile0317/KmerGMA-suppplemental-material/README.md

 # Repository organization
 ## Analysis_scripts
 Currently, all it contains is a jupyter notebook of the derivation of a more computationally efficient formula for updating the kmer distance as the window iterates in KmerGMA.
-Unfortunately, even though the dervied formula is indeed more efficient theoretically, it barely gave any performance input in the practical implementation.
+Unfortunately, even though the derved formula is indeed more efficient theoretically, it barely gave any performance inprovement in the practical implementation.

 ## Sequences
-Currently just contains the 88 alpaca references sequences used in the report.
+- `88_Alpaca_reference_V_genes.fasta`: the 88 alpaca references sequences used in the report.
+- `Novel_Alpaca_PseudoVgenes.fasta`: Two novel V genes discovered in the VicPac 3.2 Alpaca full coverage genome assembly.
+The fasta identifiers indicate the contig id of where the hit was found, followed by a kmer distance `Dist` to one of the RVs formed by RS subsets, indicated by `KFV = x`. `MatchPos` is a unitrange showing the location of the hit within the contig, `GenomePos` is the cumulative number of basepairs before the contig, and `Len` is the length of the aligned hit.

 ## Miscallaneous
 Currently just contains a jupyter notebook I used to generate the animations that were used in my presentation video